Bitcos-Pro/BitcosPro/SECURITY.md

 # Security Policy

-## Responsible Disclosure
+## Responsible Disclosure Policy

-Bitcos Pro (BOS) follows a responsible disclosure process to identify and address potential security vulnerabilities.

-The Bitcos Pro (BOS) smart contract has been independently audited by CertiK.
-While no system can be guaranteed to be completely risk-free, security is treated as a continuous and proactive process.
+Bitcos Pro (BOS) is committed to maintaining a secure, transparent, and responsibly governed blockchain ecosystem.
+The BOS smart contract has been independently audited by CertiK, and security is treated as an ongoing process.

+We encourage security researchers, developers, and community members to responsibly disclose any potential vulnerabilities or security concerns.

 ## Reporting a Vulnerability

-If you believe you have discovered a potential security issue, please report it responsibly using the contact below:
+If you identify a potential security issue related to the Bitcos Pro (BOS) smart contract, website, or associated infrastructure, please report it privately using the contact details below.

-📧 Email: security@bitcos.io
+📧 **Security Contact:** security@bitcos.io

-Please include clear reproduction steps, relevant transaction hashes, contract addresses, and any supporting evidence.
+Please include, where possible:
+- A clear description of the issue
+- Steps to reproduce the vulnerability
+- Relevant transaction hashes, addresses, or screenshots
+- Any suggested remediation (optional)

+## Disclosure Guidelines

-We request that vulnerabilities are **not disclosed publicly** until they have been reviewed and addressed.
+- Please **do not disclose vulnerabilities publicly** until they have been reviewed and addressed by the Bitcos Pro team.

-Researchers acting in good faith will not face legal action and will be acknowledged where appropriate.
+- We aim to acknowledge valid reports in a timely manner and take appropriate remediation steps based on severity and impact.
+- Responsible disclosure helps protect users, the protocol, and the broader ecosystem.

+## Scope

+This policy applies to:
+- The Bitcos Pro (BOS) smart contract deployed on BNB Smart Chain
+- Official project infrastructure and services
+- Related documentation and repositories maintained by the project

+---

+Security is an ongoing commitment, and the Bitcos Pro team continuously reviews, monitors, and improves its security practices in alignment with industry standards and ecosystem growth.